errbit/errbit/README.md

 The user's attributes are filtered to remove authentication fields.

-If user information is received with an error report, it will displayed under the *User Details* tab:
+If user information is received with an error report, it will be displayed under the *User Details* tab:

 ![User details tab](http://errbit.github.com/errbit/images/error_user_information.png)